andrew/ultimate-awesome/README.md

 - [awesome-rc](https://github.com/halidaltuner/awesome-rc) - 🏎️ ⚙️ 🤖 A curated list of awesome RC(Radio-controlled) toys and development. 🔧 🚂 🚒 🚗.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
-- [awesome-medphys](https://github.com/jrkerns/awesome-medphys) - A list of open-source software tailored for the Medical Physics domain.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-tsukuba](https://github.com/Make-IT-TSUKUBA/awesome-tsukuba) - 筑波大学に関連する便利なツール・サイト・スマホアプリなど.